Lovin' the Day

 Lovin' the Day is the debut album of the Dove Award-winning American urban gospel group Out of Eden, released in 1994.
 It features sisters Lisa, Andrea, and Danielle Kimmey.
-It was the launch album of Gotee Records, and was the catalyst for the creation of the record label; founders of the label Toby McKeehan, Todd Collins, and Joey Elwood had wanted to produce the album, but after not being able to find a Record label to sign the act to, they formed Gotee Records and began distributing the band's material on their own.
+It was the launch album of Gotee Records, and served as the catalyst for the creation of the record label; founders of the label Toby McKeehan, Todd Collins, and Joey Elwood had wanted to produce the album, but after not being able to find a Record label to sign the act to, they formed Gotee Records and began distributing the band's material on their own.
 The album peaked at #10 on the Top Contemporary Christian music chart.
 It includes a cover of the Bill Withers hit Lovely Day.

 Track listing

 There are 14 songs on the album.
 It is 49 minutes and 54 seconds long.